 The Egyptians were first using cobalt around 2000 BC.
 Although it was not identified then as "cobalt", it was added to glass products to create the traditional blue coloring that we now call cobalt blue.

 We first hear of "cobalt" by in German name "Kobald" from silver miners in the Erzgebirge region of Saxony.
 The term "Kobald" referred to spirits, gnomes, or gremlins who were believed to frequent the mines causing trouble.
 When the silver miners' had unknown problems with the silver they were mining or with their health, they blamed "Kobald".
 Often their respiratory issues were actually caused by cobalt interfering with the silver smelting which produced arsenic that the miners breathed.

 Discovery of Cobalt

-Cobalt is a hard ferromagnetic metallic element discovered by a Swedish chemist, George Brandt, in 1739.
-It is usually recovered as a by-product of mining/refining nickel, silver, lead, copper and iron.
+Cobalt is a hard, ferromagnetic, metallic element that was discovered by Swedish chemist George Brandt in 1739.
+It is usually recovered as a by-product of mining and refining nickel, silver, lead, copper and iron.

 Aerodyne Alloys Note: The information on this page is provided strictly and specifically for information purposes only.